Why are my Indoor Azalea Leaves Falling off?

 azalea in a pot

-Azaleas can make great indoor plants as most varieties of azalea are evergreen, they only require partial sun and smaller cultivars can maintain a nice compact shape and produce abundant flowers in the Spring.
+Azaleas can make great indoor plants as most varieties of azalea are evergreen, they only require partial sun, and smaller cultivars can maintain a nice compact shape and produce abundant flowers in the Spring.

-However, indoor azalea leaves can fall off because of fluctuating indoors temperatures.
+However, indoor azalea leaves can fall off because of fluctuating indoor temperatures.
 Leaf fall is almost always a sign that the azalea is stressed due to persistent high temperatures or the contrast of temperatures in a house through the day and night because of heating or air conditioning.

 Indoors Azalea Losing Leaves

-Leaf drop can occur for several reasons such as:
+Leaves dropping can occur for several reasons such as:

-• Most azaleas are evergreen, however some varieties are deciduous (they lose their leaves naturally in Winter).
+• Most azaleas are evergreen, however, some varieties are deciduous (they lose their leaves naturally in Winter).

-• Less common but still possible causes of leaf drop are as a result of drought, over watering, wrong soil pH or lack of sun.
+• Less common but still possible causes of leaf drop are as a result of drought, overwatering, wrong soil pH, or lack of sun.
 (Azaleas usually display other signs of stress before leaf drop in response to these problems).

 The most common culprit for causing an azalea to lose its leaves is a lack of temperature stability when indoors, particularly in the Winter when the heating is turned up.

-The temperature of a home can vary significantly over 24 hours and often is very different from the natural cycle of temperatures that are experienced in an azaleas natural habitat.
+The temperature of a home can vary significantly over 24 hours and often is very different from the natural cycle of temperatures that are experienced in an azalea’s natural habitat.

 Azaleas grow best indoors when the temperature is relatively stable and fairly cool.
 The plant is quite capable of tolerating heat from a sunny window for a few hours before being shaded in the afternoon.
-However, high temperatures at night are contrary what azaleas are naturally accustomed to.
+However, high temperatures at night are contrary to what azaleas are naturally accustomed to.

-Consider the location of the azalea and whether it is in close proximity to sources of heat such as radiators, forced air or log burning fire places.
+Consider the location of the azalea and whether it is in close proximity to sources of heat such as radiators, forced air, or log-burning fireplaces.

-Keep the azalea in a cooler room of your house (often kitchens are cooler then living rooms) and away from sources of heat.
+Keep the azalea in a cooler room of your house (often kitchens are cooler than living rooms) and away from sources of heat.
 The house doesn’t have to be cold for an azalea to live indoors just that the temperature does not contrast drastically at different times.

 Some azaleas also will appreciate cooler temperatures in Winter to replicate the season cycle for their period of dormancy from the end of Fall to early Spring.
-This period of cool can be crucial to stimulate the formation of flower buds for blooms in the Spring, hence the importance of finding a nice cool area of the house for you azalea.
+This period of cool can be crucial to stimulate the formation of flower buds for blooms in the Spring, hence the importance of finding a nice cool area of the house for your azalea.

 If temperatures are the cause of leaf drop then azaleas are likely to recover once you place them in a more consistently cool room of the house.
 The amount of time it takes to recover will depend on the extent of the leaf drop but it may take another growing season to return the foliage.